 What's in the course?

-The DSE Training course consists of 8 modules with questions at the end of each module with the DSE Assessors Training Course having the same first 8 modules along with an extra 7 special DSE Assessor Training modules.
+The DSE Assessors Training Course having the same first 8 modules as the DSE Awareness course along with an extra 7 special DSE Assessor Training modules.

 You are given the chance to review all your answers at the end of each module before final submission and you will be given 3 attempts at each module to achieve a pass rate of 70% or higher (except module 15 which requires a 100%pass rate).